AliciaBelh/Supermarket-Path-Planner-Mobile/explaination.md

 The Supermarket Path Planner is a mobile application that generates optimized shopping routes through supermarkets.
 The system combines multiple algorithmic approaches to solve the complex problem of finding the shortest path that visits all required product locations while respecting the physical constraints of a supermarket layout.

+## Recent Updates

+### **NEW FEATURE: Product Square Numbering (Latest Implementation)**

+**Enhancement**: Instead of numbering access points, the app now numbers actual product squares for better user experience:

+- **Visual Improvement**: Numbers are displayed directly on product squares where items need to be picked
+- **Interactive Experience**: Users can click on numbered product squares to see exactly which products to pick at that location
+- **Clearer UX**: Direct correlation between stop numbers and physical product locations
+- **Optimized Routing**: Still uses TSP optimization but applies it directly to product squares instead of access points

+**Technical Implementation**:
+- `generateProductSquareStops()` function creates stops directly on product squares
+- TSP optimization now operates on product coordinates instead of access point coordinates
+- Access points are still used internally for pathfinding but not displayed to users
+- Product squares show sequential numbers (1, 2, 3...) based on optimal visiting order

 ## Algorithm Pipeline

 Our solution follows a multi-phase approach with clear separation between backend preprocessing and mobile app optimization: